molinfo-vienna/GRIPHIN/README.md

 1. **Install Mamba and create a new environment:**

     ```bash
-    mamba create -n grape python==3.11.13
+    mamba create -n griphin python==3.11.13
-    mamba activate grape
+    mamba activate griphin
     ```

-2. **Clone the repo, navigate to the `GRAPE` folder and store the path to the working directory.**
+2. **Clone the repo, navigate to the `GRIPHIN` folder and store the path to the working directory.**

     ```
-    cd GRAPE
+    cd GRIPHIN
     export DIR=$PWD
     ```